 - 1 cup Water to help thin soup (amount may vary)

 - Mint leaves

 - Pinch of cayenne

 - Green grapes sliced thin

 - First, tear up the pieces of bread and soak them in a bowl with water for about 10 minutes.

-- In a food processor, blend almonds until they as are find as possible.
-You can also chose to blanch them before hand and remove the skins, but it's not necessary.
+- In a food processor, blend almonds until they as are as fine as possible.
+You can also chose to blanch the almonds before hand and remove the skins, but it's not necessary.

 - When done, pour a ladle of soup through a fine mesh sieve over a large bowl and use a spatula or large spoon to push the soup through.
 Then take the solids and blend in the food processor again and continue to strain through a sieve, extracting as much liquid as possible.

 - Cover bowl with plastic wrap and chill in fridge for at least 2 hours.
 Garnish with lemon zest, cayenne and grapes and serve.

 This post was originally published July, 2014 and updated July 2021 with added nutritional info.